MushroomObserver/developer-startup/developer-workflow.md

 - Choose origin repo "master" as the destination branch.
 - For more information see [Using pull requests][].

+## Other ##
+### Follow MO development ###
+Consider subscribing/joining to follow the project more closely
+- Join the [MO Developers Google Group][] for discussion of development and operations of Mushroom Observer (http://mushroomobserver.org)
+- Follow and use the [MO project issue tracker][]
+- Watch the [Official MO Repo][].
+This will notify you about code updates and Pull Requests, so that you can comment on them and test them.
+For information on testing others' pull requests, see [Pull Requests by Others][]
+- Watch the [[MO developer-startup repo][]

 - - -
 # Notes #
 ## Workflow ##